The Roots Project – A Musical Family Affair

 Louise, the mother hen, has had a long and impressive career in music, playing the fiddle in traditional/folk settings all over the world.
 Her part in the group “Barachois” is a highlight to her long list of projects, taking her to all 4 corners of the planet with her vibrant and energetic fiddle playing and feet stomping.
 If you carefully witness her fiddle playing in action, you may see the smoke rising from her bow.

-Record The Roots Project album, one that will make you, and maybe even our ancestors, proud, and in a style of music that includes a blend from all members of the group with each of our individual personalities, music backgrounds, and influences of styles such as: old country & folk, classic rock, alternative rock and a touch of experimental and pop sounds…
+The goal of this project was to raise enough funds via crowd funding to produce, record and release The Roots Project album, one that will make you, and maybe even our ancestors, proud, and in a style of music that includes a blend from all members of the group with each of our individual personalities, music backgrounds, and influences of styles.

 With your big, beautiful, open and generous heart of course….
 Oh, and your cash too.

-This project’s success depends not only on the dedication and hard work from the 4 members of this musical family, but also on the help of friends, other family members, and friends and followers from around the world who believe in the project and who want to join in by sending words of encouragement, by helping spread the word and by contributing to the making of the album.
+This project’s success was not only based on the dedication and hard work from the 4 members of this musical family, but also on the help of friends, other family members and followers from around the world who believe in the project and who wanted to join in by sending words of encouragement, by helping spread the word and by contributing to the making of the album.